SemanticMediaWiki/SemanticMediaWiki/docs/architecture/datamodel.dataitem.md

 - [`Immutable`](https://en.wikipedia.org/wiki/Immutable_object) Once created, a dataitem cannot be changed.
 - '''Context independent:''' The meaning of a dataitem is only based on its content, not on any contextual information (such as the information about the property it is assigned to).
-- '''Limited shape:''' The kinds of datatitems (numbers, URLs, pages, ...) that SMW supports are limited and fixed.
-Extensions cannot add new kinds of dataitems, and programmers only need to handle a fixed list of possible kinds of datatitems.
+- '''Limited shape:''' The kinds of dataitems (numbers, URLs, pages, ...) that SMW supports are limited and fixed.
+Extensions cannot add new kinds of dataitems, and programmers only need to handle a fixed list of possible kinds of dataitems.

-Being immutable is essential for datatitems to behave like simple values.
+Being immutable is essential for dataitems to behave like simple values.
 It imposes a restriction on programmers, but it also simplifies programming a lot since one does not have to be concerned about dataitems being changed by code that happens to have a reference to them.

 ## DataItem types